logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 * Shipper-related configurations: **LogzioHost**, **LogzioToken**, **Buffersize**, **Timeout**.
 * **FUNCTIONS_WORKER_PROCESS_COUNT** - maximum of 10.
 [See Microsoft documentation for more details](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_process_count).
 * **ParseEmptyField** - Enable/disable the option to parse logs with invalid empty fields.
-This option exists to overcome a rare bug whereby the services ship unnamed fields that break the parsing pipeline. **Please consider enabling this option only if you encounter unparsed logs due to unnamed fields. ay slow the shipper's perfomance.**
+This option exists to overcome a rare bug whereby the services ship unnamed fields that break the parsing pipeline. **Please consider enabling this option only if you encounter unparsed logs due to unnamed fields.
+Note that it may slow the shipper's performance.**

 To update your parameters post-deployment, open the **Function App** page in your Azure portal.
 On the left menu, select the **Configuration** tab and edit the relevant values.